Skip to main content

 Findings and suggestions point at code you can change, so each one offers a one-click Fix.
 An advisory is guidance that doesn't map to a single pull request — a CI gate to add, a dependency policy to adopt, an architectural direction to set — so it has no Fix button; you acknowledge it, mark it addressed once your team has acted, or publish it to a ticket to track the work elsewhere.

 All three share the same fields, lifecycle, and HYRAX-N reference space — the kind shows up as a badge and changes the recommended action.
-You filter, triage, dismiss, and reopen all of them the same way, so a repository's backlog is one ordered list, not three.
+You triage, dismiss, and reopen all of them the same way, but each kind has its own page in a repository: Findings sits in the sidebar's Fix section, while Suggestions and Advisories sit under Improve — so problems to fix and ideas to weigh never crowd each other out.

 Stable references